EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ## Protecting the Request ## {#ssec-protect-request}

-A multicaster endpoint transmits a secure multicast request message as described in Section 7.1 of {{I-D.ietf-core-object-security}}, with the following modifications:
+A multicaster endpoint transmits a secure multicast request message as described in Section 7.1 of {{I-D.ietf-core-object-security}}, with the following modifications.

 1. The multicaster endpoint stores the association Token - Group Identifier.
 That is, it SHALL be able to find the correct Security Context used to protect the multicast request and verify the response(s) by using the CoAP Token used in the message exchange.